Godden4ik/pdf-summarizer/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Set up environment an environment variable for OpenAI API key:
+3. Set up an environment variable for an OpenAI API key:

    - Create a `.env` file in the root directory of the project.
    - Add the following line to the `.env` file: